San Juan Bautista, California

-San Juan Bautista (Spanish for "Saint John the Baptist") is a city in San Benito County, in the U.S. state of California.
+San Juan Bautista (Spanish for "Saint John the Baptist") is a city in San Benito County, California, United States.
 The population was 2,089 as of the 2020 census.
 San Juan Bautista was founded in 1797 by the Spanish under Fermín de Lasuén, with the establishment of Mission San Juan Bautista.
 Following the Mexican secularization of 1833, the town was briefly known as San Juan de Castro and eventually incorporated in 1896.
 Today, San Juan is a popular tourist destination, as the home of the San Juan Bautista State Historic Park and other important historic sites, as well as cultural institutions like El Teatro Campesino.

-The location was used for scenes in the Alfred Hitchcock film Vertigo, yjough the church tower was demolished and added by special effects.

 History

 Prior to the arrival of Europeans, the area around San Juan Bautista was populated by the Mutsun, a tribe of the Ohlone Nation of Indigenous Californians.
-The Mutsunes lived in villages in the area around San Juan Bautista, in settlements composed of thatched huts made of willow and native grasses.
+The Mutsuns lived in villages in the area around San Juan Bautista, in settlements composed of thatched huts made of willow and native grasses.

 Spanish period

 In 1797, the Spanish Franciscan priest fray Fermín de Lasuén founded Mission San Juan Bautista to facilitate the conversion of the native people to Catholicism; in the process, he claimed the land for the Spanish Empire.
 Lasuén chose the site because of the area's fertile cropland, steady water supply, and sizable Indian population.

-Construction of the current mission church began in 1803, and has served the community continuously since 1812.
+Construction of the current mission church began in 1803, and it has served the community continuously since 1812.
 The mission was located on the Camino Real, a "royal highway" which connected the California missions and which remained well-used until the 19th century.